Credits and costs

 - maintain a grade of C or better in all courses for the minor

-- the minor code and major code cannot match
+- ensure the minor code and major code do not match

 Contact Us

-To learn more about the Political Science Minor, offered in partnership with the Penn State Harrisburg School of Public Affairs, please contact:
+To learn more about the Minor in Political Science, offered in partnership with the Penn State Harrisburg School of Public Affairs, please contact:

 Phone: 814-863-3283